 The lack of frequent in-person social interaction has serious mental health consequences, probably even more so than physical exercise.

 Social connection is a basic human need that we are learning is critical for our health and wellbeing.
 A wealth of studies illustrate what can happen when people experience social isolation and feelings of loneliness, with the effects ranging from a decline in physical health, to feelings of depression and anxiety [1-4].
-Data from the Mental Health Million project also highlights the importance of social interaction, with people who report frequent face-to-face socializing having strikingly higher mental wellbeing scores compared to those who rarely do so.
+Data from the Global Mind project also highlights the importance of social interaction, with people who report frequent face-to-face socializing having strikingly higher mental wellbeing scores compared to those who rarely do so.
 Across a sample of ~47,000 English-speaking respondents we found that those who typically socialized with friends and family several days a week (based on pre-covid habits) had mental wellbeing scores 66 points higher than those who rarely or never did, while 44% of those who rarely or never socialized had clinical level challenges or risks.

 These findings are testament to the critical importance of social interaction to human mental functioning.
 Yet, we also found that nearly 50% of respondents reported that they either rarely engaged in face-to-face socializing or only socialized 1-3 times a month, basing their answers on pre-covid habits.